felixengelmann/act-r-sentence-parser-em/README.md

 ### III.
 R analysis scripts

+These scripts have to be run from the directory they are in.
+E.g., quick_results.R can be run from the command line after navigating to `act-r-sentence-parser-em/LewisVasishth2005/output/` and then typing `Rscript quick_results.R`.
+You can also open the file inside the R GUI and run it from there after making sure to set the working directory correctly.

 ##### 1. Quick results
 `../output/1_quick_results.R`
 Generically plots fixations and attachment times for single sentences or experiments with multiple conditions.
 The resulting PDF is `quick_results.pdf`.